-- •The Charity has taken steps to ensure that the assets of the funds are properly managed and accounted for. - •The funds generated during 2019/20 have been fully utilised during the year.
-The funds are expended on behalf of the Charity by Live Borders who manages the facility on behalf of the Trustees. - •In line with the Accounting Policy-Tangible Fixed Assets and Depreciation, all fixed assets belonging to the Ormiston Trust for Institute were revalued as at 1 April 2019 with a net gain of £184,500 showing in the Statement of Financial Activities.
+•The Charity has taken steps to ensure that the assets of the funds are properly managed and accounted for.

+•The funds generated during 2020/21 have been fully utilised during the year.
+The funds are expended on behalf of the Charity by Live Borders who manages the facility on behalf of the Trustees.